i4Ds/Karabo-Pipeline/doc/src/development.md

 When everything is merged which should be merged, a new Release can be deployed on `conda-forge` as following:
 - [Karabo-Pipeline | Releases](https://github.com/i4Ds/Karabo-Pipeline/releases)
 - Click on `Draft a new release`
 - Define a Version by clicking `Choose a tag`.
-Currently we increment the second number by 1.
+Currently we increment the minor version by 1.
-- Update version in `karabo/version.py`
+- Set the version in pyproject.toml
 - Check that the `Target` is set to `main`.
 - Describe the release (get inspired by the previous releases).
 - Click `Publish release`.